Solitude: Quieting the Overactive Mind

-The human ability to plan is expressed in the technological wonders of the modern world.
-This fantastic ability extends our possibilities, providing escape from simple reactionary behaviors.
+The human ability to plan has blossomed into the technological wonders of our modern world.
+This fantastic ability extends possibilities, providing not only grand discoveries but an escape from simple reactionary behaviors.
 The ability to plan has shaped the world and can shape our lives.
 With planning, we become active players in creating futures.
-But thinking isn’t all wonder and no ache.
-Consciousness contributes to complexity but disrupts harmony of the moment.
+But a thinking mind isn’t all wonder and no ache.
+Consciousness contributes to complexity but disrupts harmony of the moment with worries of tomorrow.

-Think has flaws.
-We entertain justifications, invent blame and think ourselves into depression.
-We ponder victimhood; ignore responsibilities by constructing complex theories excusing personal culpability.
-Thinking is a burden and a blessing but with work, thoughts can constructively serve our interests.
+Thinking has flaws.
+We entertain justifications, invent blame and over-think ourselves into depression.
+We ponder victimhood; and ignore responsibilities with complex theories to excuse personal culpability.
+Thinking is a burden and a blessing.
+We are not constrained to live chained to unwholesome and meddling thoughts, with work, our thoughts can constructively serve our interests.